moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ### Environments

-By default, your repository is configured to have `dev` and `prod` [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
+By default, your repository is configured to deploy a `dev` and `prod` [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
 These will be used to store environment variables and secrets used in the deployment workflows.

 The environments are created on the initial run of the `.github/workflows/build-push-deploy-dev.yml` and `.github/workflows/build-push-deploy-prod.yml` workflows.
 The `dev` workflow is set to run when a PR is created.
 The `prod` workflow will run when changes are published to the `main` branch.

-You can check your environments in your repository [settings](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment):
+Check your environments in your [repository settings](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment):

 1. From the main page of your repo, click the "Settings" tab on the nav bar underneath your repo name
 1. Under the "Code and automation" subheading, click "Environments" from the left-hand menu